Massapequa, New York: Education

 The majority of Massapequa is in the Massapequa Union Free School District.
 A small portion is in the Plainedge Union Free School District.

 Massapequa residents originally attended schools in neighboring towns.
 Even after the creation of the Massapequa Union Free School District (also known as MSD) appropriately aged students were often sent to schools such as Amityville Memorial High School because a high school in Massapequa did not exist.
-At first students were only went to Amityville, but after 1953 they were given the option of attending schools in towns like Freeport and Baldwin and at Willington Mepham High School in Bellmore.
+At first, students went only to Amityville, but after 1953 they were given the option of attending schools in towns like Freeport and Baldwin and at Willington Mepham High School in Bellmore.

-MSD constructed their first modern multi-room building in the mid 1920s.
+MSD constructed its first modern multi-room building in the mid 1920s.
 It was built on Massapequa Avenue, which is why it received the name "Massapequa Avenue School".
 After the construction of Massapequa High School in 1955 this original school was renamed to "Fairfield School" to avoid confusion with the similar names.

 Currently MSD owns and operates 6 elementary schools, one middle school, and one high school; however, this number has changed throughout its history.